 If you believe the temperature check process could cause distress to you or anyone in your party please get in touch so we can provide guidance, before you book.

 You can find out how to contact us here.

-We have a small number of wheelchairs available to hire.
-These are subject to availability.
-Please do not hesitate to contact us before your visit if you require further information on our wheelchair hire service.
+We have a small number of wheelchairs available for use.
+These are subject to availability and are allocated on a first-come-first-served basis.
+Please do not hesitate to contact us before your visit if you require further information on our wheelchair loan service.

 This attraction is aimed at toddlers and primary school children and is located at various points around the castle estate.
 It is accessed via footpaths already in place.
 Some areas utilise rubber matting to help with accessing specific sections and the trail is wheelchair friendly.

 - There is an initial down hill slope (Year 1 - Learn to Fly) which is quite steep

 - Foot buttons are used to activate sounds in Year 2 (Learn to Roar)

 - Hand pumps are used to activate water effects in Year 3 (Learn to Breathe Fire)

 - There are alternative routes around the obstacle course (Year 4 - Capture a Princess) to enable all to enjoy this area

 - Sir Gadabout’s Knight School (Year 5) is accessible and takes place on grass